Ivanohey/sustainable-logistics/README.md

-# Optimization Measles vaccine supply chain in Pakistan
+# Optimization of Measles vaccine supply chain in Pakistan
 Repository containing the project of Sustainable Logistics class of String 2023 at HEC Lausanne

 ## Scope of the project